 MS in Nutrition and Dietetics: Nutrition Education Option

-The MSND: Nutrition Education Option focuses on educating individuals on making healthier food choices.
+The MSND: Nutrition Education Option (NDNE) focuses on educating and empowering individuals, families, and communities on making healthier food choices.
 Those graduate students admitted into this program will take 3-4 semester of graduate coursework on Eastern's campus in Charleston, Illinois.
 Some, but not all, of the courses are available online as well.
+This option is designed to provide a graduate degree for RDNs, those who wish to not earn the RDN credential, international students, and secondary education FCS teachers.
+The Nutrition Education does not include the Dietetic Internship.

 "Working as a graduate assistant at EIU was one of the most rewarding experiences while being a Dietetic Graduate student.
 In a summer semester before my beginning my dietetic internship, I had the opportunity to work under Dr. Jim Painter, RD, PhD, and Professor in the Department of Family and Consumer Sciences, as an assistant while he also worked for the California Raisin Marketing Board (CRMB).
 Additionally, I worked on an independent study doing research on consumer perceptions of fast food menu labels.
 "Ashley Waters